 Column 6 - Rate of Pay (Including Fringe Benefits).

 Enter the hourly rate paid for straight time work plus cash paid in lieu of fringe benefits.

 Column 7 - Gross Amount Earned.

 Enter the gross earnings for the project.

 Column 9 - Net Wages Paid for Week.

 Subtract deductions from gross earnings and enter the amount.

 Using Payroll Software:

 Creating certified payroll reports is made easier when you use payroll software.
-Many payroll software systems, including ADP RUN and QuickBooks, can automate the certified payroll process and eliminate double entries and miscalculations on hours worked, job codes, and pay rates.
+Many payroll software systems, including RUN Powered by ADP and QuickBooks, can automate the certified payroll process and eliminate double entries and miscalculations on hours worked, job codes, and pay rates.